 2. Bunch up: Group your giving to qualify for itemized deductions

-With a higher standard deduction after the 2017 tax law changes, many taxpayers are unable to benefit from itemized deductions.
+With a higher standard deduction after the recent tax law changes, many taxpayers are unable to benefit from itemized deductions.
 A strategy called bunching enables you to realize tax savings from itemization once again.
 Rather than make yearly charitable contributions, combine two or more years of contributions into one tax year to increase your itemized deductions for the year above the applicable standard deduction.
 Then, for the following year(s) already covered by the bunching, you would take the standard deduction.
 And if you use T. Rowe Price Charitable, you can continue to disburse grants to charities annually, even when bunching contributions into your giving account.

 Example: How bunching works for the Palmer family

-The Palmers pay $4,000 in mortgage interest and $10,000 in state and local taxes.
-By doubling their usual $10,000 charitable contribution in 2024 and 2026, they exceed the $29,200 standard deduction.1 Thus, the Palmers increase their deductible expenses above the standard deduction by $4,800 for 2022 and a similar amount for 2024.
+The Palmers have an adjusted growth income (AGI) of $200,000 and pay $8,000 in mortgage interest and $10,000 in state and local taxes.
+There is a .5% floor on charitable contributions, which is $1,000 for the Palmers.
+By doubling their yearly $10,000 charitable contribution in Year 1 and Year 3, they exceed the $32,200 standard deduction.2 Thus, the Palmers increase their deductible expenses above the standard deduction by $4,800 for Year 1 and a similar amount for Year 3.

 3. Minimize capital gains tax when rebalancing your portfolio

-When investors rebalance their investment portfolios to ensure that their asset allocation is aligned with their long-term goals, they often sell both winners and losers in the process.
+When investors rebalance their investment portfolios to ensure that their asset allocation is aligned with their long-term goals, they may sell both winners and losers in the process.
 The rebalancing may leave you with more gains that are not fully offset by losses.
 If you can benefit from itemizing your deductions, you can donate some of the appreciated securities you would otherwise sell to avoid taxes on capital gains and benefit from the charitable tax deduction.
 You should be mindful of the deduction limitations due to your adjusted gross income or the type of charities you are donating to.
 Consult IRS Publication 526 or your tax advisor if necessary.

 4. Start a giving account before you retire